linemanjs/lineman-angular-template/README.md

-    If you see this error: Warning: there's no selenium server jar at the specified location, you may need to change the selenium-server-standalone jar version in config/spec-e2e.js to the actual you see in /user/local/opt/selenium-server-standalone.
+    If you see this error: Warning: there's no selenium server jar at the specified location, you may need to change the selenium-server-standalone jar version in config/spec-e2e.js to the actual you see in /usr/local/opt/selenium-server-standalone (brew users may have a libexec directory).

     If you see this error: Fatal error: The path to the driver executable must be set by the webdriver.chrome.driver system property, you may need to download the chromedriver